 Use: SSTP is not a very useful protocol.
 It certainly is very secure and it can get around firewalls without any hassle or complexities.
 Still, it is mainly used by some hardcore Windows fans and it has no advantage over OpenVPN, which is why OpenVPN is recommended.

 Speed: In terms of speed, it is not very fast as it offers strong security and encryption.

 Security: SSTP utilizes strong AES encryption.
 Additionally, if you’re running Windows, then SSTP is the most secure protocol you could use.

-Internet Key Exchange version 2 is an IPSec based tunneling protocol which was developed by Cisco and Microsoft together.
+Internet Key Exchange version 2 is an IPSec-based tunneling protocol that was developed by Cisco and Microsoft together.

 Use: It is most commonly used for mobile devices due to its brilliant capabilities of reconnection.
 Mobile data networks often drop the connections for which IKEv2 comes really handy.
 The support for IKEv2 protocol is available in Blackberry devices.